-Let me say a few words to you, yes you, the person who writes an email to simply ask the price.
+Let me say a few words to you, yes, you, the person who writes an email to ask the price.

-The person who calls and after hearing a price states: "I can buy a cheaper pup elsewhere”.
-I also address you; the person who doesn't care about papers because I want "just a pet”.
+The person who calls and after hearing a price states: "I can buy a cheaper pup elsewhere."
+I also address you, who doesn't care about papers because I want "just a pet."

 Behind every purebred puppy/dog is a BREEDER.

 I'm using capital letters to differentiate a breeder from a pet factory or mill.
-A reputable breeder does not breed dogs without papers, that does not protect the integrity of the breed.
-Registration (papers) are records of lineage that document bloodline and allow one to research any possible health issues present in the lineage.
-When you tell a Breeder you don't care about papers what you're really telling them is you couldn't care less about the health of the puppy you just want the cheapest thing you can find!
-When you select to buy a puppy from a reputable and quality breeder, this breeder is responsible for the health of every pup; both dogs owned and every pup they've sold for its lifetime.
-This breeder will skip holidays, miss sleeping, and most of their personal house space has been turned into space for their dogs.
-The truly passionate breeder who loves what they breed, puts their whole heart and soul into it.
-Not only in puppies that are sold, but also in each client who owns a piece of their heart and now is a member of their extended family.
-This does not take into account any puppy/dog who might get sick or need extra help to thrive.
+A reputable breeder does not breed dogs without papers, which does not protect the breed's integrity.
+Registration (forms) are records of a lineage that document bloodline and research any possible health issues present in the line.
+When you tell a Breeder you don't care about papers, what you're telling them is you couldn't care less about the puppy's health.
+You want the cheapest thing you can find!
+When you select to buy a puppy from a reputable and quality breeder, this Breeder is responsible for the health of every pup; both dogs owned and every pup they've sold for its lifetime.
+This Breeder will skip holidays, miss sleeping, and most of their personal house space has transformed into space for their dogs.
+The genuinely passionate Breeder who loves what they breed puts their whole heart and soul into it, not only in sold puppies but also in each client who owns a piece of their heart and now is a member of their extended family.
 Breeders worry about their babies after they leave and will take one back without question.

 A breeder will get their hands dirty, often covered in everything accompanied with birthing.
-Because that’s what life is about...In the middle of birth and death is life.
 The wheel that keeps turning.
-A breeder will do tests, echos, xrays, analysis, emergency c sections, vaccinations, register litters, research pedigrees, deworm, as well as microchip their puppies and get them evaluated by specialists.
+A breeder will do tests, echos, Xrays, analysis, emergency c sections, vaccinations, register litters, research pedigrees, deworm their puppies, and get them evaluated by specialists.

-I do not allow people into my home for many reasons....
-Years ago lost a whole litter of puppies to parvo.
-That someone had brought in on their shoes.
-Young puppies have very limited immunity.
+I do not allow people into my home for many reasons.
+Years ago, we lost a whole litter of puppies to parvo.
+That, someone, had brought in on their shoes.
+Young puppies have minimal immunity.

-Not only do I have children but It’s a very scary world we live in ...
+Not only do I have children, but it is a terrifying world in which we live.

-If someone is really persistent wanting to see a puppy and videos and pics are not enough I will meet them in a public place with the puppy they have chosen or a couple even if they need to choose between a few but not until after 6 weeks old.
+If someone is persistent wanting to see a puppy and videos and pics are not enough, I will meet them in a public place with the puppy they have chosen or a couple even if they need to choose between a few but not until six weeks old.

 They do not touch the ground unless I lay a mat down.
-Most buyers though are perfectly content with weekly videos of the puppies playing and pictures as well.
+Most buyers, though, are perfectly content with weekly videos of the puppies playing and pictures.